-- 13.1 Accurate and timely record keeping is an important part of the school's accountability to children and their families and will help us in meeting our key responsibility to respond appropriately to welfare concerns about children. - 13.2 Records should be factual, accurate, relevant, up to date and auditable.
-They should support monitoring, risk assessment and planning for children and enable informed and timely decisions about appropriate action to take. - 13.3 All staff members, governors, volunteers, contractors and activity providers should ensure that they record and report safeguarding concerns in line with guidance from the East Sussex Local Safeguarding Children Board (LSCB) Keeping Records of Child Protection and Welfare Concerns Guidance for Early Years Settings, Schools and Colleges July 2017. - 13.4 The DSL will ensure that records are maintained accurately for children with safeguarding concerns and that stand-alone files are created and maintained in line with requirements of the above guidance.
+- 11.2 Records will be factual, accurate, relevant, up to date and auditable.
+They will support monitoring, risk assessment and planning for children and enable informed and timely decisions about appropriate action to take. - 11.3 All staff members, governors, volunteers, contractors and activity providers will ensure that they record and report safeguarding concerns in line with guidance from the ESSCP Keeping Records of Child Protection and Welfare Concerns Guidance. - 11.4 The DSL will ensure that records are maintained accurately for children with safeguarding concerns and that stand-alone files are created and maintained in line with requirements of the above guidance.

-14 PROFESSIONAL CHALLENGE AND DISAGREEMENTS
+12 PROFESSIONAL CHALLENGE AND DISAGREEMENTS

-- 14.1 Working with children and families, and in particular child protection work, is stressful and complex, as well as involving uncertainty and strong feelings.
-To ensure that the best decisions are made for children, we need to be able to challenge one another's practice. - 14.2 We will promote a culture within our school that enables all staff members to raise, without fear of repercussions, any concerns they may have about the management of safeguarding in the school.
+- 12.1 Working with children and families and child protection work, particularly, is stressful and complex, as well as involving uncertainty and strong feelings.
+To ensure that the best decisions are made for children, we need to be able to challenge one another's practice. - 12.2 We will promote a culture within our school that enables all staff members to raise, without fear of repercussions, any concerns they may have about the management of safeguarding in the school.
 This may include raising concerns about decisions, action and inaction by colleagues about individual children.
-If necessary, staff members will speak with the Designated Safeguarding Lead, the Executive Head Teacher, or the chair of governors. - 14.3 Cooperation across agencies is crucial; professionals need to work together, using their skills and experience, to make a robust contribution to safeguarding children and promoting their welfare within the framework of discussions, meetings, conferences and case management. - 14.4 If there are any professional disagreements with practitioners from other agencies, the DSL or the headteacher will raise concerns with the relevant agency's safeguarding lead in line with guidance in the Pan-Sussex Child Protection and Safeguarding Procedures

-14.5 If the school disagrees with the child protection conference chair's decision, the DSL or the Executive Head Teacher will consider whether they wish to challenge it further and raise the matter with Children's Services Head of Safeguarding.
+If necessary, staff members will speak with the Designated Safeguarding Lead, the headteacher, or the chair of governors. - 12.3 Cooperation across agencies is crucial; professionals need to work together, using their skills and experience, to make a robust contribution to safeguarding children and promoting their welfare within the framework of discussions, meetings, conferences and case management. - 12.4 If there are any professional disagreements with practitioners from other agencies, the DSL or the headteacher will raise concerns with the relevant agency's safeguarding lead in line with guidance in the Pan-Sussex Child Protection and Safeguarding Procedures - 12.5 If the school disagrees with the child protection conference chair's decision, the DSL or the headteacher will consider whether they wish to challenge it further and raise the matter with Children's Services Head of Safeguarding.